meteorinca/MultiplechoiceWebapp/README.md

 - Modern Tailwind CSS UI with mobile-first layout that mirrors the reference mockup.
 - KaTeX-powered math typesetting: wrap any prompt or option in `$$...$$` to render LaTeX equations.
 - Stored exam management with localStorage persistence, quick switching, plain-text import/export, and one-click deletion.
+- Optional shuffle toggles for question order and answer order before each practice session.
 - Inline feedback (stars/frowns), real-time scoring, and forward/backward navigation.
+- Completion summary with score, percentage, and quick actions to retake or jump back to the exam hub.
 - Non-blocking inline notices for parser issues instead of modal alerts.
 - Accessibility-minded focus states, aria labels, and descriptive feedback copy.